I don’t remember the exact second it happened, but I can still picture the moment I realized something was completely out of place in my own body.

 Every successful trip now feels like a quiet victory.
 It’s not only about buying milk or bread; it’s proof that I can navigate start to finish.
 Each time I leave with everything on my list — without incident — I feel stronger, braver.
 Strangers have offered assistance more than once, reaching for items on high shelves, carrying heavy bags, or simply sharing a friendly nod as we pass.
 Those small gestures linger.
 They remind me that people notice more than expected, and kindness often arrives exactly when it’s needed.

-Learning the New Pace
+Learning a New Pace

 Now, that conveyor belt has been replaced by a quiet, winding path.
 Tempo has shifted completely.
 Days aren’t about racing to next checkpoint; each moment is allowed to take full shape before moving on.
 I wake gently, letting limbs settle before standing.
 Minutes aren’t counted, and clock is no longer chased.